audreyhki/A_Kienow-Project/README.md

-# [ADD YOUR USER NAME HERE] Project
+# Audrey's Project

-This is a very basic starting point for your projects.
+This is a very basic menu built with HTML and CSS to highlight a hamburger cart.

 As you find useful information, remember to add it to the [class-notes](https://github.com/USU-ITLS-x265-23-summer/class-repo).